The Possession of Eternal Life

 In conclusion, the common argument cited above is easily refuted when one realizes the controversy regarding the believer's security revolves around the possession of eternal life -- not if eternal life is anything other than eternal!

-Please visit our what's new page to read about our new 801 page book,
+Please visit our NO eternal security book page to read about our 801 page book,

 The Believer's Conditional Security: the most comprehensive and exhaustive